talkspirit/talkspirit.github.com/_docs/incoming-wehooks.md

 The webhooks can be send to groups or users.
 Basically you just have to send a simple HTTP requests with a JSON payload.

+Start by [setting up an incoming webhook integration][integration] in your talkSpirit team, grab the token and start to send posts.

 ## Sending posts

 You'll learn how to post a message like this: